Current employer: CASS+

-I chose Plymouth University because I lived in Plymouth, and as a mature student I had parenting responsibilities and a child at school in the city.
+I chose University of Plymouth because I lived in Plymouth, and as a mature student I had parenting responsibilities and a child at school in the city.
 It was therefore accessible to me as I had a dependent child at the time.
 However, I chose this particular course at the University because my Access course in social sciences had sparked a particular interest in the criminal justice system.
-I expected to gain a broader knowledge of the subject area by completing the course available at Plymouth University.
+I expected to gain a broader knowledge of the subject area by completing the course available at University of Plymouth.

 The lecturers were brilliant.
 The other members of staff were also very supportive and approachable, and they could not do enough to make the degree a positive experience!

-Yes, I thought Plymouth University was great, with very supportive staff, and the modules were quite diverse.
+Yes, I thought University of Plymouth was great, with very supportive staff, and the modules were quite diverse.
 I would thoroughly recommend the course, but you will only get out of it what you put in.
-Also, I would recommend doing some voluntary work as it is very hard to find work after!
+Also, I would recommend doing some voluntary work as it is very hard to find work after.

 If you are looking to volunteer at CASS+ it is worth getting in touch with me as we can offer an interesting and varied placement.

 For more information about our range of criminology and criminal justice studies courses within the School of Law, Criminology and Government, please visit the school page.

 If you would like to find out what other relevant alumni are currently doing, please visit the psychology and social sciences interest area.